cheblin/AdHoc-protocol/README.md

 	}
 }
 ```

-`@Flags` annotations denote special Flag Bits enum.
+`@Flags` annotations denote special **Flag Bits enum**.

 Not initialized enum fields are automatically assigned integer values.
-If enum has `@Flags` annotation, generated value respectively: is bit flags like.
+If enum has `@Flags` annotation, generated value, respectively, is **bit flags** like.
-If you need full control on enum fields type (*only integer types are supported) and values, use `static` `final` fields.
+If you need more control on enum fields type (*only integer types are supported) and values, use `enum` `static` `final` fields.

-> **Please pay attention:** if enum has only static fields, its body cannot be empty, should have at least ; (semicolon)
+> **Please pay attention:**  enum body cannot be empty, should have at least `;` (semicolon), if you declare only `static` `final` fields.

-The pack fields annotations provide additional meta-information for the code generator.

 # `Optional` and `required` fields

-Any field in **AdHoc** protocol can be `required` or `optional`.
+Any field in **AdHoc** protocol can be `optional` or `required` .
-Without the special annotation, all fields with primitive datatype are `required`
+Without any annotation, all primitive datatype fields are `required`.
-`required` field allocates space in the transmitted packet even if it was not filled with data.
+This field type allocates space, in the transmitted packet, even if it was not filled with any data.
-in its turn empty `optional` field allocates in packet just a few bits.
+in turn, skipped `optional` field allocates in packet just a few bits.
 Fields with String and nested packet datatype are optional.
 Any field with primitive or array-item datatype can be made `optional` with a special form of annotation that ends with _ (underscore) `@A_, @V_, @X_, @I_`
-Before read data from the `optional` field, we need to ensure that it contains any data.
+Before read data from the `optional` field, it needs to ensure, that it contains any data.

 # Multidimensional fields